 Reaching these numbers depends heavily on category selection and ASO quality.
 "Can I rank in the top 10 for a search term people actually use?" is the core question.

-The pattern I see in indie developers who make year-one revenue work: they solve one problem well.
+The pattern I keep seeing in indie developers who make year-one revenue work: they solve one problem well.
 Not many problems adequately.
 One problem well.